Living Standard — Last Updated 1 October 2025

 Every HTML element has an element-or-null active interest target, initially null.

-Every HTML element has a pending interest change handle, which is a unique internal value or null, initially null.
+Every HTML element has a pending gain interest handle and a pending lose interest handle, which are both a unique internal value or null, initially null.

-The pending interest change handle is used to abort steps that run after a timeout.
+These handles are used to abort steps that run after a timeout, effectively canceling the tasks.

 Every element has an element-or-null active interest source, initially null.